Lorenzo Sanz: Later years

 Sanz announced in 2006 that he was putting himself up for election once again for the vacant President's position at Real Madrid, losing it to Ramón Calderón.

-In July 2006, Sanz purchased Málaga CF. He sold the club in 2010 to a Qatari investor for a sum of €50 million.
+In July 2006, Sanz purchased Málaga.
+He sold the club in 2010 to a Qatari investor for a sum of €50 million.

-In May 2008, it was reported that he was looking to buy Italian club Bari, and that the Bari owners had given him 10 days to close the deal, which was rumored to be around €15 million.
+In May 2008, it was reported that he was looking to buy Italian club Bari, and that the Bari owners had given him ten days to close the deal, which was rumored to be around €15 million.

 Personal life

 Sanz was the father-in-law of former Real Madrid and Spain national team defender Míchel Salgado, who married his daughter Malula.
-Sanz's two sons, Paco and Fernando, were also professional footballers.
-As the owner of Málaga CF, he entrusted Fernando with the presidency of the club.
+Sanz's two sons, Paco and Fernando, and his grandson Paco Sanz Mora, were also professional footballers.
+As the owner of Málaga, he entrusted Fernando with the presidency of the club.

 Sanz died in the evening of 21 March 2020 at the age of 76, after testing positive for COVID-19.